Retirement Social Security

 Social Security benefits are primarily intended to support retired workers who are now living on their savings instead of a steady paycheck.

-However, you can start collecting Social Security payments as soon as you turn 62, regardless of whether you retire early or are still in the workforce.
+However, you can start collecting Social Security payments as soon as you turn 62, regardless of whether you're retired or still in the workforce.
 But just because you can claim benefits doesn’t necessarily mean you should.

 Understand what your full retirement age is